 John 2:24 ASV

 This scripture used to ring to me of self-protection.
 It communicated distrust in order to keep the upper hand.
 I guess that revealed my heart.
-I never wanted to be so vulnerable as to give another the power to deeply hurt me.
-I’d extend myself in the hopes of reciprocation, but I’d extend my heart only so far.
-I lived more like a snail or turtle than a man.
-I’d poke out of my self-protection and pull back at any sign of rejection.
+I used to never want to be so vulnerable as to give another the power to deeply hurt me.
+I’d extend myself in the hopes of reciprocation, but I’d only extend my heart so far.
+When I did this I lived more like a snail or turtle than a man.
+I’d poke out of my self-protective shell and pull back at any sign of rejection.
 And I defined the above scripture with my own self-preserving evil.

 My choice is to not resist the nature of Love by trusting in man.
 I purpose to love where He Loves—regardless of response.
 The world doesn’t need my expression of frail, human affection, but it does need Christ’s exuberant expression of passion for His children through me!